boreec/boreec.github.io/content/posts/devlog-0003.md

 - `setup_game` was renamed `setup_main_camera` and moved to `src/camera/mod.rs`
 - `src/map.rs` was moved to its own plugin in `src/map/mod.rs`
-- although bevy v0.13.1 was released, there was another fix with v0.13.2 that I migrated to, but there was no breaking changes
+- although bevy v0.13.1 was released, there was another fix with v0.13.2 that I migrated to, but luckily there was no breaking changes

 ## Final result